 Apple TV has a dedicated operating system and software platform called tvOS.
-It is optimized for use on large screens with big icons and simple on-screen navigation.
+Apple optimized the software for use on large screens with big icons and simple on-screen navigation.
 Siri acts as one of the primary input options for navigating content.

 ● Dedicated App Store